timoklimmer/ambre/README.md

 ## Installation

+### pip

-The package is not available on PyPI yet but can be installed from GitHub.
+The package is not available on PyPI yet but can be installed from GitHub via *pip*.

 To install, either run